Sultanate of Bacan: Early European impact

 When the Portuguese appeared in Maluku from 1512, Bacan was a significant local realm with more men and ships than Ternate, Tidore or Jailolo.
 Linguistic research has shown that Bacan Malay is closer to Melaka Straits Malay than other Malay dialects in Maluku, pointing at early strong relations with traders from the Malay World.
-The royal seat was not in Bacan Island like in later times but rather in Kasiruta.
+The royal seat was not on Bacan Island as it was in later times but rather on Kasiruta.
 The power of the sultan extended to Ceram which was economically vital due to trade in forest products, largely coming from the Papuan lands.
 Clove production was small compared to the other Malukan islands, though it grew rapidly up to the mid 16th century.
 Tomé Pires (c.
 1515) says that the name of the ruler was Raja Yusuf, who was the half-brother of Bayan Sirrullah of Ternate.
 In 1521 the remnants of the Magellan expedition arrived to Tidore where the Spanish seafarers were approached by the sultans of Tidore, Jalolo and Bacan as potential allies against the Portuguese intruders.
 The ruler of Bacan at the time was married to a daughter of the pro-Portuguese Bayan Sirrullah, but had a fallout with his father-in-law who was promptly poisoned by the couple.
 The Bacanese moreover massacred a party of Portuguese who carelessly abused the wives of the locals and even the court ladies.